kinzokudev/kinzokudev/README.md

 I am an amateur programmer aspiring to one day be a professional.
 I am interested in Nix and DevOps as well as full stack web development.
 I am a strong proponent of open source software.

-Feel free to ping me here or on Discord
-My Discord username is kinzokudev
+Feel free to ping me here or on Discord, my username is kinzokudev